sudkc37/Multivariate-Dependence-Modeling/README.md

 <h3>1.
 Data and Marginal Analysis</h3>
 I analyzed six years (2019–2025) of daily returns for a diversified portfolio comprising major equity indices such as NBI, IXIC, GSPC, RUT, DJI, and Bitcoin (BTC-USD).
-All returns are transformed to log returns are computed as:
+All returns are transformed to log returns and are computed as:

 $$
 r_t = \log\left(\frac{P_t}{P_{t-1}}\right)